djShrek/blog/_posts/2020-07-22-learning_elixir_pt1.md

 ---
 layout:     post
 title:      "Learning Elixir Pt.
 1"
-date:       2020-2-17 13:28:00
+date:       2020-7-22 13:28:00
 author:     "bearcat"
+tags:       programming elixir
 ---

-# Learning Elixir Pt.
-1: Hello world?
+# Hello world! in Elixir?
 Nah, gimme the health and mana points!

+---

 Elixir is a functional, concurrent programming language.
 Unlike Ruby, which is object-oriented, the state of Elixir _things_ are immutable.